11th Biennial Conference Programme

 Matthew Coneys (Warburg), ‘Alessandro Zorzi and the travel compilation between manuscript and print’

-Michael Partington (Aberdeen), ‘Illustrating the “Treasures of the Kingdom” : John Ogilby’s Africa (1670), early modern geographic literature and the “othering” of Africa’
+Michael Partington (Aberdeen), ‘Illustrating the “Treasures of the Kingdom” : John Ogilby’s Africa (1670), the “othering” of Africa and the political grammar of royalty’

 Martin Nixon (Zayed University, Dubai), ‘Namban Screens and Viewing the Other.
 Transoceanic Connections in Seventeenth-Century Japan’